 You can also use several cardboard boxes as a matched set of extra shelves.
 Simply slip them into the gap under a table or chest of drawers.
-You can cover them in patterned paper or try your hand at trendy paint techniques.
+You can cover them with patterned paper or try your hand at trendy paint techniques.

 Storage with XtraSpace

-A final use for cardboard boxes – one we're all familiar with – is storing items, from books, to clothes and shoes, photos, kitchen accessories, computer paraphernalia, tax records and seasonal ornaments.
+A final use for cardboard boxes – one we're all familiar with – is storing items, from books to clothes and shoes, photos, kitchen accessories, computer paraphernalia, tax records and seasonal ornaments.